akshatpandaofficial/A.R.I.S.E./README.md

 # A.R.I.S.E.

-This is an underconstruction project which is not complete the files displayed in repository are just applications which will be controlled by A.R.I.S.E.
+This is an underconstruction project which is not complete.
+The files displayed in repository are just applications which will be controlled by A.R.I.S.E.

 Desktop Assistant

-Target features
+Target features:-

 i.Alarm with database